When Location Shapes Choice: Placement Optimization of Substitutable Products: Introduction

 Beyond \placel, \cite{cultural} considered the problem of placing art in a gallery and proposed a Pathway-MNL (P-MNL) model that captures the browsing behavior of customers as a Markovian random walk over the various locations.
-In their model: (1) visitors are not necessarily making a choice between substitutes but are instead visiting several artworks before leaving the gallery and the goal is to engineer visitors' experience, (2) each item (artwork) can be displayed at no more than one location, and (3) the visitor's browsing distribution can depend on the placement of artwork.
-They show that the problem of optimizing the placement of artwork in the gallery is NP hard and propose various heuristics to solve the problem.
-They conduct numerical experiments to demonstrate the efficacy of these heuristics and do not analyze the performance of these heuristics theoretically.
-In our model, the goal is to engineer customer choice and we assume that the browsing distribution is independent of the placement decision but is otherwise arbitrary (and not necessarily Markovian).
-We also allow an item to be displayed at multiple locations (in line with retail practice) and focus on developing efficient algorithms with theoretical performance guarantees.
+In their model: (1) visitors are not necessarily making a choice between substitutes but are instead visiting several artworks before leaving the gallery and the goal is to engineer visitors' experience, (2) each product (artwork) can be displayed at no more than one location, and (3) the visitor's browsing distribution can depend on the placement of artwork.
+They show that the problem of optimizing the placement of artwork in the gallery is NP hard.
+They propose various heuristics to solve the problem and conduct numerical experiments to demonstrate the efficacy of these heuristics but do not analyze the performance of these heuristics theoretically.
+In our model, the goal is to engineer customer choice and we assume that the browsing distribution is independent of the placement decision but is otherwise arbitrary (and not necessarily Markovian) and we consider a general choice model (not just MNL).
+We also allow a product to be displayed at multiple locations (in line with retail practice) and focus on developing efficient algorithms with theoretical performance guarantees.